Enzyme kinetics: History

 In 1902 Victor Henri proposed a quantitative theory of enzyme kinetics, but at the time the experimental significance of the hydrogen ion concentration was not yet recognized.
-After Peter Lauritz Sørensen had defined the logarithmic pH-scale and introduced the concept of buffering in 1909 the German chemist Leonor Michaelis and Dr. Maud Leonora Menten (a postdoctoral researcher in Michaelis's lab at the time) repeated Henri's experiments and confirmed his equation, which is now generally referred to as Michaelis-Menten kinetics (sometimes also Henri-Michaelis-Menten kinetics).
+After Peter Lauritz Sørensen had defined the logarithmic pH-scale and introduced the concept of buffering in 1909, the German chemist Leonor Michaelis and Dr. Maud Leonora Menten (a postdoctoral researcher in Michaelis's lab at the time) repeated Henri's experiments and confirmed his equation, which is now generally referred to as Michaelis-Menten kinetics (sometimes also Henri-Michaelis-Menten kinetics).
 Their work was further developed by G. E. Briggs and J. B. S. Haldane, who derived kinetic equations that are still widely considered today a starting point in modeling enzymatic activity.

 The major contribution of the Henri-Michaelis-Menten approach was to think of enzyme reactions in two stages.
 In the first, the substrate binds reversibly to the enzyme, forming the enzyme-substrate complex.
 This is sometimes called the Michaelis complex.
 The enzyme then catalyzes the chemical step in the reaction and releases the product.
 The kinetics of many enzymes is adequately described by the simple Michaelis-Menten model, but all enzymes have internal motions that are not accounted for in the model and can have significant contributions to the overall reaction kinetics.
 This can be modeled by introducing several Michaelis-Menten pathways that are connected with fluctuating rates, which is a mathematical extension of the basic Michaelis Menten mechanism.

-Software

-ENZO (Enzyme Kinetics) is a graphical interface tool for building kinetic models of enzyme catalyzed reactions.
-ENZO automatically generates the corresponding differential equations from a stipulated enzyme reaction scheme.
-These differential equations are processed by a numerical solver and a regression algorithm which fits the coefficients of differential equations to experimentally observed time course curves.
-ENZO allows rapid evaluation of rival reaction schemes and can be used for routine tests in enzyme kinetics.